sallecta/innosetup-template/README.md

 # innosetup-template
-Helper scripts and tools for developing installers using innoSetup open source software
+Helper scripts and tools for developing installers using innoSetup open source software.
+Tested with InnoSetup 5.5.8 (u).